-Environmental flows are a measure of the amount and quality of water flowing in a freshwater stream or river over time.
+Environmental flows, also known as instream flows or instream flow needs, are a measure of the amount and quality of water flowing in a freshwater stream or river over time.
 This measure is based on how well the overall water flow supports and sustains a freshwater ecosystem and the life (including humans) that depends on it.

-When studying environmental flows, five elements of a river's or stream's ecology need to be addressed:
+When studying environmental flows, 5 elements of a river or stream’s ecology need to be addressed:

 - ensures there is a secure supply of drinking water